 Over the past years, the HUS Helsinki University Hospital has increasingly concentrated its operations at its Meilahti area campus.
-The latest addition to the campus is the Bridge Hospital, which is being built over a four-year period beginning in 2018 with construction planned to be complete in 2022.
+The latest addition to the campus is the Bridge Hospital, which was built over a four-year period beginning in 2018 with construction completed in 2022.

 Named after its bridge-like structure that connects the new hospital’s towers, wards, and a day hospital into a single building, The Bridge Hospital’s design is challenging both architecturally and in its construction.

 The most important success factors: close collaboration and innovative ways of using BIM